helidon-io/helidon-examples/examples/imperative/data-jdbc/h2/README.md

      http://localhost:8080/pokemon
 ```

-The H2 identity starts at `20`, so the first insert returns that identifier.
-Delete it with:
+The H2 identity starts at `20`, so the JSON object returned by the first insert contains that identifier.
+Delete it
+with:

 ```shell
 curl -i -X DELETE http://localhost:8080/pokemon/20